taoteh1221/healthy-homemade-freezable-meals/README.txt

 -Mix flour / cornmeal / chicken broth / milk / sour cream / granulated onions / poultry seasoning in a bowl, then evenly pour over stuffing

--Evenly layer veggies and onions on top of everything
+-Evenly layer the veggies on top of everything

 -Add the water, and stir well until fully mixed